Orange County Expungement Lawyer

 • If the defendant did serve time in state prison but would have spent their incarceration term in county jail under Proposition 47’s realignment law, their offense may qualify for expungement.

-Your Orange County expungement attorney can help you determine whether the offense you want to have expunged meets these eligibility criteria.
+Your expungement attorney in Orange County can help you determine whether the offense you want to have expunged meets these eligibility criteria.

 Important Note for Marijuana-Related Offenses in California